jamesbayly/blog/src/posts/thai-elephants.md

 ![Dao and her mahout](https://photos.smugmug.com/Thailand-Chiang-Rai/i-7ZL9rgd/1/LTJhBwVJjg99p3C3DXpns9ppfbsLDsV7MnTgfCXPG/X4/DSC03787-X4.jpg)

-History follows these elephants.
-Up until 1989 she'd have hauled teak logs down steep mountains.
+History surrounds these elephants.
+Up until 1989 she'd have hauled teak logs down steep Thai mountains.
 The nationwide logging ban pushed families like this mahout's from forests into desperate tourism.
-Then came 2020, borders slammed shut, buses rusted in parking lots, and elephants walked home along asphalt roads, mahouts passing hats for fruit to keep them alive.
-At least 85 "sanctuaries" in northern Thailand shut down and thousands lost work, while elephants risked literal starvation .The pandemic underlined the fragile bits with thick, black marker.
+Then came 2020, borders slammed shut, buses rusted in parking lots, and mahouts begged on the streets for fruit to keep them alive.
+At least 85 "sanctuaries" in northern Thailand shut down, thousands lost work, and elephants risked literal starvation.
+The pandemic underlined the fragile bits with a thick, black marker.

 ![Eyes the colour of burnt sugar](https://photos.smugmug.com/Thailand-Chiang-Rai/i-2kTN6KQ/1/LxjPvB9G7W97ZSRP2gnCFSHgG7WNQrdcPMcJZVNQQ/X4/DSC03811-X4.jpg)

-When the tourists returned, the marketplace looked the same on the surface—same khaki uniforms, same "sanctuary" signs hand-painted in English—but something underneath had soured.
+When the tourists returned, the marketplace looked the same on the surface - same khaki uniforms, same "sanctuary" signs hand-painted in English - but something underneath had soured.
 An audit of venues between 2010 and 2020 clocked a 135% jump in elephants kept in the worst conditions.

-And therein lies the challenge, no doubt most tourists don't want to contribute to inhumane treatment of elephants, but how do we have a hope of telling the difference across hundreds of near identical experiences?
+And therein lies the challenge, no doubt most tourists will do anything to avoid contributing to inhumane treatment of elephants, but how do we have a hope of telling the difference across hundreds of near identical experiences?

 ![Its an experience getting up close to these massive animals](https://photos.smugmug.com/Thailand-Chiang-Rai/i-jwXf8tr/1/NQnLLDRmnGKXSdQ6bVTkTwSbBKQ2cbTVP7m923R4B/X4/DSC03838-X4.jpg)

 Maybe start with the hardware and do the math.
-A red flag is a rust-flecked steel howdah bolted square onto a spine, or does a chain coil around one ankle at night.
+A red flag is a rust-flecked steel _howdah_ (saddle) bolted square onto a spine, or a chain coiled around one ankle at night.
 Can you see a metal hook blunted by age on the belt of the mahout?
 How many tour groups get packed through here each day?
 And if the entry fee costs less than a plate of Pad Kra Pao, ask yourself who's eating the discount - because it won't be you.

 In the end, you may still climb aboard.
-You may choose the ground instead.
-Or maybe you'll pay the entry fee just to watch these animals rumble through a river and demolish sugarcane with uncanny dexterity.
+You may stay on the ground instead just to watch these animals rumble through a river and demolish sugarcane with uncanny dexterity.
 Your single choice won't rewrite centuries of commerce and culture - but perhaps multiply that choice by a few thousand backpackers and the balance starts to shift.

 ![A daily shower is a great demonstration of the bond between Elephant and Mahout](https://photos.smugmug.com/Thailand-Chiang-Rai/i-Zz6V9gf/1/LNf2Rzb6bSLwC7pGp6b3NjV4pGHNcz8tQrqQgPtS4/X3/DSC03936-X3.jpg)

 The elephant you came to meet now stops before you, skin dusty and wrinkly, eyes the colour of burnt sugar.
-The mahout murmurs a low command, climbs with the muscle memory of someone who's done it since before he could shave, and climbs aboard Dao.
+The mahout murmurs a low command, dances up with the muscle memory of someone who's done it since before he could shave, and climbs aboard Dao.
 Then he looks at you, eyebrows raised: _your turn?_

 The forest holds its breath, your shoes are still muddy, your doubts clouded by the lack of sleep, but the decision is yours, and that at least feels honest.